JPMorgan Chase & Co. Analysts Give Volkswagen AG (VOW3.F) (ETR:VOW3) a €150.00 Price Target

-JPMorgan Chase & Co. set a €150.00 ($176.47) price objective on Volkswagen AG (VOW3.F) (ETR:VOW3) in a report released on Wednesday, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a €150.00 ($176.47) target price on Volkswagen AG (VOW3.F) (ETR:VOW3) in a research report sent to investors on Tuesday, Borsen Zeitung reports.
 The firm currently has a buy rating on the stock.

 About Volkswagen AG (VOW3.F)